 Educational weather stations are perfect for schools, colleges, universities, museums, libraries, science centers, and planetariums.
 Many educational institutions already own several of these devices, which allows them to share their knowledge with students and visitors alike.

 High-end professional weather stations are similar to those used by television meteorologists.
 However, they tend to be larger and more expensive due to all the extra bells and whistles included.
 Examples of hi-end weather stations include Accuweather HD+, DarkSky 2, Forecast.io 3D, NWS Storm Prediction Centre 4K, and NOAA National Oceanic & Atmospheric Administration.

 What is the importance of a weather station?

 Weather stations play a vital role in our lives because we need to know what kind of conditions prevail outdoors before making important decisions.
-How does air pressure affect weather.
-We have various questions in our mind.
+How does air pressure affect weather?
+We have various questions in our minds.
 If you want to avoid getting caught off guard by sudden changes in the weather, then you should invest in a reliable weather station.
 Here are just a few reasons why:

 1. To Know What Kind Of Conditions Are Expected In Your Area

-If you live near mountains, lakes, oceans, rivers, forests, deserts, plains, prairies, swamps, tundra, glaciers, volcanoes, or arctic regions, then chances are good that you’ll experience different kinds of weather throughout the year.
+If you live near mountains, lakes, oceans, rivers, forests, deserts, plains, prairies, swamps, tundra, glaciers, volcanoes, or arctic regions, then the chances are good that you’ll experience different kinds of weather throughout the year.
 Knowing this beforehand helps you prepare accordingly.